 Without air-conditioning or a swimming pool, you may find that it gets unbearably hot in the afternoons, depending on the time of year, and where you’ll be camping.
 Just do what the wild animals do – find a shaded spot and take a nap.
 Waving your arms around will only make you hotter.
 You could also dip your feet into a cool bath.
 It is delightfully soothing.
 As an added measure wet a facecloth or small towel and spread it over the nape of your neck or forehead.
 The evaporating moisture will cool your body in no time.
 At about 4 o’clock in the afternoon, the heat will start to subside, and by the time you’re on your afternoon game drive, you’ll feel a lot cooler.

-Avoid dark colours such as black or dark blue.
-These pigments don’t only attract tsetse flies, they also absorb a lot more heat than the usual safari colours such as beige, tan, and khaki, olive green and light brown.
-Your attire should match the dominant colours of the environment you’ll be visiting.
-Though most wild animals are colour blind, they’re very sensitive to contrast and brightness, so colours like black and white will make you stand out, and scare them off.
+Avoid dark colors such as black or dark blue.
+These pigments don’t only attract tsetse flies, they also absorb a lot more heat than the usual safari colors such as beige, tan, and khaki, olive green and light brown.
+Your attire should match the dominant colors of the environment you’ll be visiting.
+Though most wild animals are color blind, they’re very sensitive to contrast and brightness, so colors like black and white will make you stand out, and scare them off.

 If you’d like a true taste of the African wilderness, then an adventure camping safari is the way to go.
 It’ll give you an enjoyable and memorable experience set in one of the African continent’s most beautiful and pristine environments.
 True, you may have to give up a swimming pool, spa treatments and air conditioning, but you’ll gain a crowd-free chance to experience nature and reconnect with your loved ones.